scottdunnflux/k4pub2list/README.md

 vjoon K4 Server sofware allows K4 Administrators to download a publication XML file that contains all settings necessary to create an entire publication.
-This application extracts a small subset of that information to create a user list and provides the ability to download it as a CSV file.
+This web page application makes use of that publication xml file extracting a subset of that information to create a user list that can be download as a CSV file.

 ## Getting Started

 ### Dependencies

-* The SPA runs on most web browsers released after 2022.
+* This SPA runs on most web browsers released after 2022.
-* The SPA requires an internet conncetion to load JavaScript and CSS libraries.
+* This SPA requires an internet conncetion to load JavaScript and CSS libraries.

 ### Installing

-* The SPA is available for use [here](https://scottdunnflux.github.io/k4pub2list/)
+* This SPA is available for use [here](https://scottdunnflux.github.io/k4pub2list/)
 * Alternatively, the file may be downloaded and opened in a browser.

 ### Using k4pub2list